anttonalberdi/bamse/README.md

 ## Quickstart (installation and running)

 BAMSE works on Python 3.
-In order to use BAMSE it is necessary to install miniconda3: https://docs.conda.io/en/latest/miniconda.html
+In order to use BAMSE it is necessary to previously have installed miniconda3: https://docs.conda.io/en/latest/miniconda.html

 Once miniconda3 is installed, BAMSE and the conda environment containing all the dependencies required to run it smoothly, can be installed following these two simple steps: